 Registration fees are recognized upon receipt of payment by the registrant.
 Event registration fees are recognized when payment or a promise to pay has been received and the associated event has concluded.

 Contributions received in order to fund these events are recorded as deferred revenue until the event occurs.
-As of December 31, 2023 and 2022, the amount of deferred revenue recorded was \$-0- and \$10,000, respectively.
+The amount of deferred revenue recorded was \$15,000 and \$-, as of December 31, 2024 and 2023, respectively.

 Sponsors and donations